 Yes |

-Only seven states, plus Washington D.C, had a minimum wage of at least $15 in 2024.
-But with inflation, rising healthcare costs, and increased living expenses nationwide, more states have scheduled increases.
+Only ten states, plus Washington D.C, had a minimum cash wage of at least $15 in 2025.
+However, due to inflation adjustments, rising healthcare costs, and increased living expenses nationwide, more states have scheduled increases based on the Consumer Price Index (CPI).

 State/City/County |